mayope/hello-kubernetes/README.md

-# Hello World For Kubernetes
+# "Hello World" For Kubernetes

-Hello world app for Kubernetes
+This is a "Hello World" app for Kubernetes.